-A commanding keeper, he joined Arsenal in 2006 from Legia Warsaw and impressed in the reserves before a training ground accident saw him break both of his arms.
+A commanding stopper, he joined Arsenal in 2006 from Legia Warsaw and impressed in the reserves before a training ground accident saw him break both of his arms.
 His recovery made him stronger and he wasted little time in seeking to prove himself worthy of a place in the first-team.

 Strengths: Very brave, he is able to spread his big frame and excels in one-on-ones.
 A confident catcher of the ball, he also has very good reflexes.

 Career high: Taking over the No. 1 spot at Arsenal at the start of 2011 with some impressive performances.
 He also saved an Antonio Di Natale penalty in Arsenal's crucial UEFA Champions League playoff against Udinese in August 2011.

 Style: Strong, commanding, brave, a confident goalkeeper.

-Trivia: He is the son of former Polish international goalkeeper Maciej Szczesny, who hit the headlines for punching Roberto Mancini in the face.
+Trivia: He is the son of former Polish international goalkeeper Maciej Szczesny, who once hit the headlines for punching Roberto Mancini in the face.